Vinay-Hr/cmdcode/readme.txt

-Hi, This is my first commit.
+Hi,
+Vinay is the owner for this repo. pls ask his permission for writting into this repo.